1st Reading – Isaiah 66:10-14c

 When you see this, your heart shall rejoice

 the LORD’s power shall be known to his servants.

-This passage is from the section of Isaiah that scholars refer to as Third Isaiah (Isaiah 56-66), which offered hope to those who returned to the holy land after the Babylonian exile.
+This passage is from Third Isaiah (chapters 56-66), which offered hope to those who returned to the holy land after the Babylonian exile.
 The returned exiles were faced with many hardships as they tried to rebuild Jerusalem, which had been ravaged by the Babylonians.